Spannakin/WildGetaway/README.md

 * Information about the holiday site, what to expect upon arrival, facilities available

 ### User Stories

+* As a user, I want to be able to easily access contact information for the holiday site
+* As a user, I want to be able to contact the site directly from the website
+* As a user, I want to be able to easily find the information for booking a stay
+* As a user, I want to find the information about check in and check out policies
+* As a user, I want images of the accomodation and site
+* As a user, I want information about accesss and parking facilities
+* As a user, I want to see review and testamonials for the site
+* As a user, I want the website to be easy to navigate and simple to use
+* As a user, I want the website to be easy to use on tablets
+* As a user, I want the website to be intuitive to make booking easy
+* As a user, I want the website to be emotionally engaging to make me want to stay there
+* As a user, I want clear information about the facilities available and what I need to provide for myself
+* As a user, I want to know about the local landscape and wildlife that I may see during my stay
+* As a user, I want there to be social media links that open in a seperate page

 ### User Requirements and Expectations
 * Requirements